ImYiZheng/coding-challenge/README.md

 In windows, after downloading the zip file and uncompress it, you can run xxx.py directly such as python xxx.py in command line.
 Then find the ouput.txt in corresponding directory.
 - test.py : run test.py directly
 - my-own-test-2-tweets-larger60s.py : run my-own-test-2-tweets-larger60s.py directly
 - test-2-tweets-all-distinct.py : run test-2-tweets-all-distinct.py directly

+or
+run run_test.sh
+run run_my-own-test-2-tweets-larger60s.sh
+run run_test-2-tweets-all-distinct.sh

 **Prerequiste**
 To run any program, you need some general python libraries, like json, sys, datetime.